docsforadobe/javascript-tools-guide/docs/user-interface-tools/managing-control-titles.md

   right of the graphic element, above or below it, or superimposed over the center of the graphic element; the placement is controlled by the [titleLayout](control-objects.md#controlobj-titlelayout) property.
 - The [titleLayout](control-objects.md#controlobj-titlelayout) property is an Object containing properties that specify:
-  - The title’s character width;
+  - The title's character width;
-  - The title’s justification within the character width;
+  - The title's justification within the character width;
   - How the title should be truncated if necessary;
   - The orientation, alignment, and spacing of the title with respect to the object it identifies;
   - The margins within the virtual container that surrounds the title and its related object.